physera/onelogin-aws-cli/README.md

 - `role_arn` - AWS Role ARN to assume after authenticating against OneLogin.
   Specifying this will disable the display of available roles and the interactive choice to select a role after authenticating.
+- `ip_address` - An IP address to send to OneLogin.
+  Relevant when using OneLogin Policies with an IP whitelist.
+- `ip_address_api_uri` - An API endpoint that returns the current IP over HTTP.
+  Relevant when using OneLogin Policies with an IP whitelist.

 ### Example